Newspaper Page Text

 allowed to return home

-announced as the opening day
+। announced as the opening day

 for the new one-stop service sta

-tion that will grace the already
+tion that will grace Hie already

 popular Auburn Ave.
 The station

-is really to be considered an asset
+Is really to be considered an asset

-to both the City and the Ave.
-Two
+to both the City and the Ave Two

-of Atlanta's popular ‘‘Sons.’
-LeRoy
+of Atlanta's popular "Sons. " Leßoy

-Earle Carter and Oscar S. Hall, are
+Earle Carter and Oscar S Hall are

-the sole proprietors of the estab
+the sole proprietors of Hie estab

 lishment. which is the last word

-in auto service.
+in auto service

 Mr. Carter is popular in both

-business and sacial circles.
+business and social circles.
 Is a

 graduate of Clark university, hav

-ing filled a conspicuous position
+ing Idled a conspicuous position

 on the famous football team of